aappleby/metroboy/docs/TemporalProgramming.md

 Program p;
 int output = p.tick(0).tick(1).tick(2).tick(3).tick(4).tock(17);

-This example could be expressed equivalently in Javascript, Python, or just about any mainstream language.
-If you're familiar with some computer science you might recognize that it almost exactly matches the definition of a Mealy state machine - our finite set of states contains all 2^32 32-bit integers, "tick" is our transition function, and "tock" is our output function.
+This example could be expressed equivalently in Javascript, Python, or just about any other mainstream language.
+If you're familiar with some computer science you might recognize that it almost exactly matches the definition of a Mealy state machine - our "set of states" is 32-bit integers, "tick" is our transition function, and "tock" is our output function.
 With a small modification this example could also be expressed equivalently in Verilog, which does _not_ in general follow the execution semantics of C++:

 module Program {
    input logic clock,